VaheShelunts/Master_thesis/README.md

 ```

 Alternatively, it is possible to preprocess data with the below indicated command.
-Make sure that processed different train, test sets and schemas of ISRECON as well as Spider dataset are available in the json files under the directory data/spider.
+Make sure that processed train, test sets and schemas of ISRECON as well as Spider dataset are available in the json files under the directory data/spider.

 ```
 ./experiment-bridge.sh configs/bridge/spider-bridge-bert-large.sh --process_data 0